-MCBQ and NHCQ require immediate notification to the CYP facility's director or assistant director in the event a staff member, child, or individual living in the home has been tested for COVID-19 or came in contact with anyone who has been tested for COVID-19.
-Close contact, as defined by medical professionals from the Center for Disease Control and NHCQ, involves contact without a face covering, exposure less than six feet apart for a time in excess of 15 minutes within a 24 hour period of time.
+MCBQ and NHCQ require immediate notification to the CYP facility's Director or Assistant Director, in the event a staff member, child or individual living in the home has been tested for COVID-19 or came in contact with anyone who has been tested for COVID-19.
+Close contact, as defined by medical professionals from the Center for Disease Control and NHCQ, involves contact without a face covering, less than six feet apart for a time in excess of 15 minutes.